WTVM: History

 Early in 1970, Fuqua moved WTVM to its present studios on Wynnton Road.
 The station switched to ABC full-time in October of that year when WYEA (now WLTZ) signed on and took over the NBC affiliation.
 Fuqua sold-off his broadcast interests in 1980, with WTVM going to Western Broadcasting.
 SFN Publishing eventually became the owner in 1984.
 A group of SFN managers formed Pegasus Broadcasting and purchased WTVM in 1986.
 AFLAC (which had owned WYEA at one point during the 1970s) bought the station in 1989, making channel 9 AFLAC's flagship station.
 In 1997, AFLAC sold its entire broadcasting division, including WTVM, to an investment group that merged with Ellis Communications to form Raycom Media.
 On February 2, 2012, Chief Meteorologist Derek Kinkade hinted on the WTVM Weather Facebook page that major studio changes were on the way.
 On February 16, all WTVM newscasts and Fox 54 News at 10 moved to the newsroom, while a temporary weather office was constructed in the hallway between the editing bay and the newsroom.
 The new HD-ready set is to be completed in early March.
 On July 22, 2012, WTVM began airing newscasts in High Definition starting with Fox 54 News at 10.

 WTVM-DT2 previously carried a 24-hour local weather channel.
 Programming consisted of current weather conditions with forecasts, a live feed of "Live Doppler 9", and severe weather alerts when conditions warrant.
 On Saturday mornings, the subchannel broadcast educational shows to fulfill an E/I requirement.
 Despite being called "Storm Team 9 Weather Now", it was not affiliated with The Local AccuWeather Channel.
 It was replaced with Bounce TV on September 26, 2011.
 The channel is available on all cable systems in the viewing area.

 Sale to Gray Television

 On June 25, 2018, Atlanta-based Gray Television announced it had reached an agreement with Raycom to merge their respective broadcasting assets (consisting of Raycom's 63 existing owned-and/or-operated television stations, including WTVM), and Gray's 93 television stations) under the former's corporate umbrella.
 The cash-and-stock merger transaction valued at $3.6 billion—in which Gray shareholders would acquire preferred stock currently held by Raycom—resulted in WTVM gaining new sister stations in nearby markets, including CBS affiliate WTVY and NBC affiliate WRGX-LD in Dothan, Alabama (while separating it from WDFX-TV).
 The sale was approved on December 20, and was completed on January 2, 2019.

-Programming

-Syndicated programming

-Syndicated programming on WTVM includes Entertainment Tonight, Inside Edition, and Dr. Phil.